UniversalDependencies/docs/_hy/feat/VerbForm.md

 </table>

-Even though the name of the feature seems to suggest that it is used exclusively with [verbs](VERB), the `Part` value can be used also with [adjectives](ADJ).
-It distinguishes participles from other verb forms, and participial adjectives from other adjectives.
+Even though the name of the feature seems to suggest that it is used exclusively with [verbs](VERB), it is not the case.
+The `Part` value can be used also with [nouns](NOUN) (nominalized subject or resultative participles), to separate them from other verb forms or other types of nouns.
+Note, that some [adjectives](ADJ) that fall in the gray zone between adjectives and participles are marked `Part` too.

 ### <a name="Fin">`Fin`</a>: finite verb